 Anytime you are working with electricity and outlets you want to be very careful.
 You need a safe way to test multiple outlets in your RV to see if they are receiving power or not.

-For instance, a Sperry Instruments Receptacle Tester is a good way to diagnose problems with the outlet itself and also test if there’s any voltage.
+For instance, a Sperry Instruments Receptacle Tester (click to view on Amazon) is a good way to diagnose problems with the outlet itself and also test if there’s any voltage.

 But sometimes you have to use what you have on hand and using something like a hairdryer to test for power does work.

 6 Ways To Troubleshoot An RV Outlet That Isn’t Working

 1. Check The GFCI Outlet

 Much like a home, it’s common for multiple outlets to be wired on the same circuit in an RV and for many of those outlets to be GFCI outlets.

 A GFCI outlet is found most commonly in places like the bathroom, kitchen, and outdoor outlets.

 These outlets are the kind that have their own small breaker built-in.
 That way if any water gets on them and the current becomes uneven they can flip off immediately.

 This is why they are used most commonly in bathrooms and areas where there might be water.